stfc/PSyclone/doc/developer_guide/psy_data.rst

     It automatically sets ``this%next_var_index`` to 1 in ``PSyDataPreStart`` ``PSyDataPreEndDeclaration`` and ``PostStart``.
 This variable will also be increased by one for each call to a Declare- or Provide-subroutine.
-    This variable can be used to provide a reproducible index for declaring and providing a variable (and it also counts the number of declared variables, which can be used in e.g. ``PSyDataPreEndDeclaration`` to allocate arrays).
+    It can be used to provide a reproducible index for declaring and providing a variable (and it also counts the number of declared variables, which can be used in e.g. ``PSyDataPreEndDeclaration`` to allocate arrays).